|This program is offered by the Department of Curriculum and Pedagogy. Learn more about EDCP programs.|

 Tuition fees are posted in Canadian dollars, are reviewed annually by the UBC Board of Governors, and are subject to change.
 As indicated by UBC Board of Governors policy, the change for international tuition in subsequent years of this program will be a 3% increase per year, applied in the May of each subsequent year.

-Subscribe below to receive email notifications for program updates and details of information sessions for the MED4 Cohort Program.
+Subscribe below to receive email notifications for updates about the MED4 Cohort Program.